SuperJohan64/simplarr-stack/README.md

 It's crucial to ensure that your **qBittorrent**, **Sonarr**, **Radarr**, and **Plex/Jellyfin** containers all share the **exact same volume mappings**.
 If these volumes differ, the containers won't work.

-The host or file server's folder structure used by this project is as follows:
+The host or file server's folder structure used by this project is as follows.

 ```
-Media/
+Media
-├── Anime/
+├── Anime
-├── Downloads/
+├── Downloads
-│   ├── Complete/
+│   ├── Complete
-│   └── Downloading/
+│   └── Downloading
-├── Movies/
+├── Movies
-└── Shows/
+└── Shows
 ```

-The containers will map `Media/` to `/data/` allowing you to access `/data/Anime/`, `/data/Downloads/`, `/data/Movies/`, etc as follows.
+The containers will map `Media` to `/data/` allowing you to access these folders at  `/data/Anime/`, `/data/Downloads/`, `/data/Movies/`, etc.

 ```
-data/
+data
-├── Anime/
+├── Anime
-├── Downloads/
+├── Downloads
-│   ├── Complete/
+│   ├── Complete
-│   └── Downloading/
+│   └── Downloading
-├── Movies/
+├── Movies
-└── Shows/
+└── Shows
 ```

 ## Getting Started